 The resource solutions generated by the Risk Based Monitoring Initiative could lead to improvement in data quality and patient safety for clinical trials and reduction in effort expended on low-value activities.
 In addition, adoption of the Initiative’s approach to Risk Based Monitoring could lead to cost reductions through more focused centralized monitoring activity and targeted on-site monitoring.

-To find out more about our Information Materials, Methodology Papers and Initiative Updates click to our Initiative Assets below.
+To find out more about our Information Materials, Methodology Papers and Initiative Updates visit our Initiative Solutions.